Quareia/LTA/README.md

 # Learn to Adapt for Generalized Zero-Shot Text Classification

-This repository is the official implementation of “Learn to Adapt for Generalized Zero-Shot Text Classification” (ACL 2022 main conference).
+This repository is the official implementation of "Learn to Adapt for Generalized Zero-Shot Text Classification" (ACL 2022 main conference).
 The structure of our repository is based on the template https://github.com/victoresque/pytorch-template.

 ## Requirements